rtlines/rtlines.github.io/README.md

 <img src="RTLsmall.jpg" alt="photo" width="150"/>

 ## Draft Text Books
 Over the last few years, I have kind of disappeared from the research community.
 I decided I wanted to try to write an introductory textbook series, something that I could modify as I experimented with my classes.
 And something that I could give to my students without the huge cost.
-Many of my students are from rural communities or from world areas where the cost of coming to college is prohibitive.
+Many of my students are from world areas where the cost of coming to college is prohibitive.
 The cost of textbooks only makes that more difficult.
-For these students, a free text that is not as perfect, but is free might be a fair trade.
+For these students, a text that is not as perfect, but is free might be a fair trade.
 At this point I have rough draft version of a four-semester introductory physics textbook series.
 They aren't great, maybe someday they will be.
 I hope to make them at least useful.
 And there are some quirks in what I have done.
 * There are no problem sets in the textbooks.
-These could be used with an on-line problem set like Sapling Learning's system or Mastering Physics.
+These could be used with an on-line problem set like Sapling Learning's system or Expert TA.
 I have problem sets done for some classes, but I don't want to publish them online at this point.
 * I also take a new approach, stressing structured problem solving.
 Students are encouraged to subdivide physics into a set of problem types with their accompanying equations sets and solution techniques.
 The idea is a little like object-oriented programming where the data types and methods are grouped together.
 It this way, once the student recognizes a familiar problem type in a problem, a set of tools to solve that part of the problem immediately comes to mind.
 I believe many physicists work this way. <br />

 We will see how this works.
 Comments, suggestions, or complaints can be sent to linest@byui.edu.